-Sweet, creamy, and swirled with raspberry preserves and fresh raspberries, this Easy Homemade Ice Cream recipe is ready in under 30 minutes!
+Sweet and creamy cheesecake ice cream, swirled with raspberry preserves and fresh raspberries.
+This Easy Homemade Ice Cream recipe is ready in under 30 minutes!
+Perfect for Valentine’s or any time of the year!

 Valentine’s Day will soon be upon us.
 That could either be good or bad, depending on your relationship status.
 Although I can’t do anything about your relationship status, I can ensure you have something sweet to enjoy.